Photo: On a reporting trip to Antigua, Guatemala, in 2013.

 While I focus on national writing, I make periodic international reporting trips.

-I’ve covered a number of stories in Mexico and Canada and reported from eight countries outside North America: Belgium, Brazil, El Salvador, Ghana, Guatemala, Honduras, the Netherlands and South Africa.
+I’ve covered a number of stories in Mexico and Canada and reported from nine countries outside North America: Belgium, Brazil, El Salvador, Ghana, Guatemala, Honduras, the Netherlands, Nicaragua and South Africa.

 Some of my international work (asterisks denote stories honored by state or national journalism organizations):

 • In Guatemala, a celebration 50 years in the making: The Pan American Lectureship returns to the Central American capital where it started in 1963, from Guatemala City, published January 2014.

 GUATEMALA CITY — Fifty years ago, the Pan American Lectureship was launched in this Central American capital to focus attention on fledgling Latin American missions.

 Just a few years before, Jerry and Ann Hill and their two young daughters drove a 1955 Chevrolet 210 station wagon all the way from Pleasanton, Texas — becoming the first Church of Christ missionaries between northern Mexico and the Panama Canal Zone.